LuckyOne7777/Simple_MA-Algo_Backtester/README.md

 - Improve the structure of CSV outputs
 - Create a modular framework for running and testing strategies
 - Explore more advanced indicators and maybe even ML in the future
-- Create more strategies when I'm finished working on this one
+- Create more strategies when I'm finished working on Moving-Averages

 ---